BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 ### Institutional Theft

-With private keys held on the Passport, the possibilities of institutional theft are minimized (though the Software Wallet used could used as an attack vector if the user doesn't carefully check the PSBTs that they're signing).
+With private keys held on the Passport, the possibilities of institutional theft are minimized (though the transaction coordinator used could used as an attack vector if the user doesn't carefully check the PSBTs that they're signing).

 ### Key Fragility